-Texas State University School of Mass Communications and Journalism welcomes you to the Advertising Sequence home page.
-The Advertising sequence believes that students deserve an education which prepares them to work in the exciting world of an advertising agency or in-house client agency.
+Texas State University School of Mass Communications and Journalism welcomes you to the Advertising program home page.
+The Advertising program believes that students deserve an education which prepares them to work in the exciting world of an advertising agency or in-house client agency.

 Our faculty is dedicated to providing our students with real world, project-based instruction.
 The courses offered in the Advertising sequence are taught by a team of instructors who not only have the academic credentials to lead our students through the degree process, they also have the professional background to set our students up for success in the “real world” of advertising.

 As one of the fastest-growing industries in the country, Advertising degrees are becoming more valuable each day.
 We at Texas State know that it’s not just the degree, it’s the skills that accompany the degree that matter.
 Our professional instructors have ties to the industry who they call upon on a daily basis.
 These ties allow our faculty to expose students to the latest in research, media, strategy and creativity.
 Students are also expected to present their ideas to these industry leaders.
 The experience of presenting in an actual agency to industry professionals is invaluable in developing the skills, confidence and knowledge needed to succeed in this highly competitive industry.